rcfRIKO/notion-scripts/README.md

 5. You are ready to go.

 ## Different Scripts
-- `recurring_events.py` - Adds a recurring event to a database of your choice.
-You choose the interval and how often the event recurs.
+- `recurring_entries.py` - Adds a recurring entry to a database of your choice.
+The only difference between the entries are the date properties.
+Specify the changing dae property, an interval and the number of iterations.